sumonst21/modheader/README.md

 For v3.0+ (still WIP), run `npm install` first, then run `npm run start` to start development.
 The built packages will be in the build/ directory.

-For older version, load the legacy/ package into Chrome.

 ## Selenium usage

 If you need to use ModHeader for Selenium tests, please visit: [modheader_selenium](https://github.com/bewisse/modheader_selenium)